Improved Stabilizer Estimation via Bell Difference Sampling: Acknowledgments

 \section{Acknowledgments}

 We thank David Gosset, Srinivasan Arunachalam, Sepehr Nezami, and Arkopal Dutt for helpful conversations.
-SG, VI, DL are supported by Scott Aaronson's Vannevar Bush Fellowship from the US Department of Defense, the Berkeley NSF-QLCI CIQC Center, a Simons Investigator Award, and the Simons ``It from Qubit'' collaboration.
-WK is supported by an NDSEG Fellowship.
+SG, VI, DL are supported via Scott Aaronson by a Vannevar Bush Fellowship from the US Department of Defense, the Berkeley NSF-QLCI CIQC Center, a Simons Investigator Award, and the Simons ``It from Qubit'' collaboration.
+WK is supported by an NDSEG Fellowship, and also acknowledges support from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+VI is supported by an NSF Graduate Research Fellowship.
+DL is also supported by NSF award FET-2243659.